ueberauth/guardian/README.md

 ### How to add the token to a request (the Phoenix way)

-Assuming you are using the default realm `Bearer` for the `Authorization` header:
+Assuming you are using the default authentication scheme `Bearer` for the `Authorization` header:

 ```elixir
 defmodule HelloWeb.AuthControllerTest do